IPIS

 Annual Report 2020

 August 31, 2021This annual report provides an overview of all of IPIS’ activities in 2020.
 The report details the work on the different research programmes, and lists all the publications and briefings of 2020.
 It also outlines the various events and workshops that IPIS has participated in.
 Finally, the report gives an overview of the 2020 finances and the networks IPIS is a part of.
-Download Annual report 2020
+Download the annual report

 Review paper – The EU Conflict Minerals Regulation: Implementation at the EU Member State level